cx-designers/demo-repository/src/web-app-development-services.md

 hireCtaButtonLink : "/hire-developer.html"
 hireCtaButtonText: "Connect With Our Team"

-industriesSubTitle: "Industries We Serve Our Web Application Services"
-industriesTitle: "Industries"
-industriesTitlePart: "We Focus"

 faqBoxList :
 - faqTitle: "What types of web applications do you develop?"